Flash-X/Flash-X-docs/docs/source/Particles.rst

    The scheme is second order if :math:`\Delta t^n = \Delta t^{n-1}`.

-   To get the scheme started, an Euler step (as described for ) is taken the first time is called.
+   To get the scheme started, an Euler step (as described for ``passive/Euler``) is taken the first time ``Particles/ParticlesMain/passive/Midpoint/pt_advancePassive`` is called.

-   The uses the following additional particle attributes:
+   The ``Midpoint`` alternative implementation uses the following additional particle attributes:

    .. container:: codeseg